Analysis | Can a Vaccinated Person Still Spread the Coronavirus?

 Since vaccines have been authorized by regulators, studies have compared outcomes for those who have and haven’t been inoculated outside of clinical trials.
 These studies aren’t as reliable as those in which participants are randomly assigned to a vaccine or placebo group, but when done well they offer important evidence.
 Notably:

-• A study published Feb.
-24 of nearly 1.2 million people in Israel, which has inoculated a higher percentage of its population than any other country, estimated that the Pfizer-BioNTech vaccine was 92% effective in preventing all infections.
-The research team cautioned that their analysis probably couldn’t accurately capture the vaccine’s effectiveness against all asymptomatic infections given that the study subjects weren’t systematically tested for the virus.
-An analysis of data released by Pfizer, BioNTech and Israel’s Ministry of Health March 11 concluded that the vaccine was even more effective: 97% against symptomatic infections and 94% against asymptomatic ones.
+• An analysis of data released by Pfizer, BioNTech and Israel’s Ministry of Health on March 11 concluded that the vaccine was even more effective: 97% against symptomatic infections and 94% against asymptomatic ones.

 • Other data from Israel suggests that the Pfizer-BioNTech vaccine may reduce transmission even in the event that it doesn’t prevent infection.
 After more than 75% of people age 60 or older had received one vaccine dose and only 25% of those between the ages of 40 and 60 had, researchers from Israel’s biggest coronavirus testing lab looked at their data.
 For those who tested positive for SARS-CoV-2, there was a notable difference between the two age groups in the average amount of virus found in test swabs.
 The researchers estimated that vaccination reduces the viral load by 1.6 to 20 times in individuals who become infected despite the shot.
 Another study in Israel, following people who became infected after inoculation, found the vaccine reduced their viral load fourfold.

-• Initial data from the U.K., the first western country to deploy Covid vaccines, indicate the inoculation from Pfizer Inc. and BioNTech reduces the risk of infection by more than 70% after one dose and 85% after the second dose, according to Public Health England.
+• Initial data from the U.K., the first western country to deploy Covid vaccines, indicate the Pfizer-BioNTech shot reduces the risk of infection by more than 70% after one dose and 85% after the second dose, according to Public Health England.

+• Researchers at the Mayo Clinic in Rochester, Minnesota, compared the rate of asymptomatic infection in patients undergoing a pre-procedural screening test.
+They found in a study published March 10 that immunization with two doses of mRNA vaccine was associated with an 80% reduced risk of asymptomatic infection compared with patients who hadn’t been vaccinated.

 8. When will we know more?